ChristopheVdE/Puzzle-solver/README.md

 ![Screenshot](./Readme_Images/MainMenu.png)
   - Choose the type of puzzle that you want to play
   - Get some info about the selected puzzle-type (picture, rules...)
-  - [Create]: Play a randomly genereated puzzle
+  - "Play"-button: Play a randomly genereated puzzle
-  - [Solve]: Imput a premade puzzleboard and let the app find the solution
+  - "Solve"-button: Imput a premade puzzleboard and let the app find the solution

-## Sudoku:
+### Sudoku:
 #### Play/ Create
+  - Work in progress
 #### Solve
+  - Work in progress

 ### Binairo:
 #### Play/ Create
 ![Screenshot](./Readme_Images/BinairoPlay.png)